-Each school and their designated teacher will receive a Kubi® telepresence robot and bug-in-the-ear (BITE) technology kit to conduct classroom observations and focused observations.
+Each school and their peer coaches can borrow a Kubi® telepresence robot and bug-in-the-ear (BITE) technology kit to conduct classroom observations and focused observations.
 The robots, which are operated remotely by the mentor coaches, are stationary devices that can tilt and pan around a classroom while video conferencing with individuals in the classroom.
 The mentor coaches use BITE technology to provide real-time feedback to peer coaches during classroom observations.
 While the peer coach wears Bluetooth headphones, the coaches can use the built-in microphone on the Kubi® robot to provide audio feedback to the peer coach.
-They can also use the chat function in Kubi® video conference software to provide additional support to the teacher.
-Before the coaching cycles begin, Step Up AT coaches will train the teachers on how to a) structure the environment for telepresence robot and BITE coaching sessions, b) initiate and end sessions, and 3) troubleshoot common problems.
+They can also use the chat function in the video conference software to provide additional support to the teacher.
+Before the coaching cycles begin, Step Up AT coaches can train coaches on how to a) structure the environment for telepresence robot and BITE coaching sessions, b) initiate and end sessions, and 3) troubleshoot common problems.

-Step Up AT coaches will provide support to teachers using Kubi® robots to help in the implementation of teaching practices and further enhance their knowledge of AT practices.
-Teachers and Step Up AT coaches will also use TORSH®, an online professional learning platform, to share documents and videos to collaborate, reflect, and receive performance feedback.
-Teachers will have the option of prerecording classroom observations and uploading them to TORSH®, where they can be viewed by coaches at a later time.
-Teachers will also be trained on how to use TORSH® to record and submit classroom observations so that coaches can use this tool to support teachers in their implementation of AT practices.
+Step Up AT coaches can provide support to peer coaches using Kubi® robots to help in the coaching of AT practices.
+Teachers and Step Up AT coaches can also use coaching platforms such as TORSH® to share documents and videos to collaborate, reflect, and receive performance feedback.
+Teachers will have the option of recording classroom observations and uploading them to a coaching platform, where they can be viewed by coaches at a later time.
+Teachers can also be trained on how to use platforms such as TORSH® to record and submit classroom observations so that coaches can use this tool to support teachers in their implementation of AT practices.